jon-jacky/Piety/doc/pieces.md

 shells wyshka > pysh use a variant of this technique also.
 Or was that just in samysh x (echo/delay) command?

-5a.
+5. a.
 Monkey patching (vocab?): outer layers of "onion" can add/change functionality of inner layers in "onion" by reassigning functions and variables.
 For example edsel calls ed.configure to reassign ed's do_command and update.